 - If you sign up to attend a meeting, event or training

 - If you sign up to volunteer for us

 We may also receive your information through third parties such as Just Giving, do-it.org and similar services.

 How we use your data and on what basis

 Where you are obtaining services from us, such as information, or attending our events, including fundraising events, we will use your information to ensure we provide the best service to you.

 In communicating with healthcare professionals, we will ensure you are aware of the information and support we can provide to your patients, and the training, events and forums we can provide to you, and you may always opt out.

-We use personal data for staff and applicants to fullfil our contractual obligations to them.
+We use personal data for staff and applicants to fulfill our contractual obligations to them.

 Generally we use personal information for internal administration to support our activities and, aggregated and anonymised, to provide reporting and analysis to inform development and strategy.

 For fundraising and general communications, we will only use your information if we have your explicit consent to do so.
 We will use your information about donations and gift aid declarations to claim gift aid from HMRC.